svintpablo/shpeucsd2/README.md

 This is a static website (JS, CSS, HTML without a frontend framework such as Angular/React, but it can be added).

-In order to add new pages, please refer to /template.
+In order to add new pages, please refer to /template. new webmaster name :